DataBiosphere/terra-gcs-bq-streaming-functions/README.md

 Cloud Build resources that enable remote builds to take place in the cloud can be customized in `cloudbuild.yaml`.

 There are a number of Java Deployment options for deploying cloud functions.
-For portability purpose, we have chosen to package cloud functions and all dependencies as Uber JAR archives.

 For more details, please refer to the following articles